 And then, or do you think, and second choice is, or is this a metabolism problem?

-And I have a better point.
+I have a better, I have a better poll.

-And I guarantee you the answer is going to be you overfed the fat cat.
+And I guarantee you, the answer is going to be, you overfed the fat cat.

 No.